-It is best to use clean newspaper as bedding for the first week.
-Newborn puppies can get entangled and suffocate in soft cloth.
+It is best to use clean newspapers as bedding for the first week.
+Newborn puppies can get entangled and suffocate in a soft cloth.
 Don’t use a blanket or soft cloth until the puppies can lift their heads and move around a bit.

-- Keep area clean!
+- Keep the area clean!
 This is MOST IMPORTANT for good health!

 - Rub rectum and abdomen with cotton moistened with warm water after each feeding to

 - DO NOT DISTURB except for feeding and cleaning!

 - TWITCHING is NORMAL during sleep.
 In fact, twitching exercises the muscles to aid growth.